samueljseay/recaptcha/README.md

 To change the position of the invisible recaptcha, use an option badge.
 See https://developers.google.com/recaptcha/docs/invisible on the date-badge.

-Since recaptcha loads Javascript code asynchronously, you cannot immediately submit the captcha form.
+Since recaptcha loads JavaScript code asynchronously, you cannot immediately submit the captcha form.
 If you have logic that needs to know if the captcha code has already been loaded (for example disabling submit button until fully loaded), it is possible to pass in a JS-callback that will be called once the captcha has finished loading.
 This can be done as follows: